He said that a lot of the fake news came from Russia and Breitbart

-Bannon once referred to Breitbart News as "the platform for the alt-right," which critics say is rife with white nationalist, anti-Semitic and racist ideologies.
+Trump has picked Bannon to be a senior adviser in his administration.
+Bannon is a former executive at Breitbart News, which he’s referred to as “the platform for the alt-right,” a far-right political movement rife with white nationalist, anti-Semitic and racist ideologies.

 Conway was also asked by Tapper whether President-elect Trump’s tweet on voter fraud Sunday was presidential behavior.

 On Sunday, Trump alleged, without evidence, that “millions of people” voted illegally for Clinton and otherwise he would have won the popular vote in the 2016 election.
 This was an unprecedented allegation by a president-elect.

 “In addition to winning the Electoral College in a landslide, I won the popular vote if you deduct the millions of people who voted illegally,” Trump tweeted.